Happel's functor and homologically well-graded Iwanaga-Gorenstein algebras: Examples and constructions

 This shows that $A$ satisfies the condition (4-ii) and (4-iii) of Theorem \ref{main theorem}.

 It only remains to check the condition (4-i).
 Namely we only have to show that $A_{\ell} = C^{\ell}$ is a cotilting bimodule over $\Lambda$.
 We leave to the readers the verification that the isomorphism $\RHom_{\Lambda}(C^{\ell}, C^{\ell}) \cong C^{0} = \Lambda$ obtained above coincide with the canonical morphism.
 Since $C^{\ell} \in \sfK^{\mrb}(\proj \Lambda)$, we see $\injdim_{\Lambda} C < \infty$ by the ungraded version of Lemma \ref{derived interpretation of Iwanaga lemma}.
-This shows that the bimodule $A_{\ell}$ satisfies the defining conditions of a cotilting bimodule in Definition \ref{definition of cotilting modules}. which is concerning on the $\Lambda$-module structure.
-By dual argument, we can check that $A_{\ell}$ satisfies the latter half of the defining conditions of a cotilting bimodule. \end{proof}
+This shows that the bimodule $A_{\ell}$ satisfies the defining conditions on the $\Lambda$-module structure in Definition \ref{definition of cotilting modules}.
+By a dual argument, we can check that $A_{\ell}$ satisfies the remaining conditions of a cotilting bimodule. \end{proof}

 As an application, we study the tensor product $A=\Lambda\otimes_{\kk}\kk[x]/(x^{\ell+1})$.

 \begin{example} Let $\Lambda$ be a Noetherian algebra and $\ell$ a natural number.
 We set